-We also gathered feedback from more than 30 sessions with researchers, the CS education community, industry, and families; and incorporated their needs, values, and goals in our design direction and content.
+We gathered feedback from more than 30 sessions with researchers, members of the CS education community, industry experts, and families.
+We incorporated their needs, values, and goals in our design, direction, and content.

 A list of these stakeholders, as well as the important ideas and feedback they offered, are summarized below.

 With this beta (first published draft) version of the Blueprint, the CS4All team is engaging a new cohort of Teacher Fellows, and working with administrators to further refine and develop the resources schools need to implement a rigorous computer science curriculum.